Code-Institute-Submissions/MP1-Ewan-James-Music/README.md

 ## TESTING:

 I created 2 spreadhsheets to maintain continuous testing throughout the course of creating this project.
 The first is a spreadsheet I created for logging small tests after each code or feature change.
 The second was a more detailed spreadsheet designed to test the validity of the code on each page and also the responsiveness on multiple different viewing platforms and web browsers.
+This was similar to a testing process created by former student Tim Nelson and I re-created and adapted it to work with the contents of my website so as not to copy his work.

 ## DEPLOYMENT: